Quick Answer

 Book your consultation: call us at (502) 995-4004 or schedule online.

-What Is IV Vitamin Therapy?
+So, What Exactly Is IV Vitamin Therapy?

 IV vitamin therapy delivers nutrients, vitamins, and minerals directly into your bloodstream through an intravenous drip.
 By bypassing the digestive system, the therapy achieves much higher tissue concentrations than oral supplements can.
 A high-dose vitamin C capsule, for example, is largely absorbed and excreted before it can reach therapeutic levels in the blood.
 The same dose delivered intravenously enters circulation almost immediately.